 And they're not too picky about the integer either.
 It just needs to be nonzero and not 1 or -1, and they will appear, as the result is an algebraic integer.

 I came up with the object ring to categorize these peculiar numbers, and call them and integers, objects.
 So you can say mathematically that given an object o1, which is a solution to one of the g's from my original factorization which is not an algebraic integer, it is visible with 7o1 or 11o1 with the examples I've used.
 It doesn't care.

 Oh yeah, so what about o2?
 Well it is an algebraic integer, but which is which?
 No way to tell.
 But, yup, o1o2 is an algebraic integer.

 Their refusal to be seen directly is NOT intuitive.

-These non-rational objects which behave integer-like but are not algebraic integers are an undiscovered country of number theory.
+These non-rational objects which are not algebraic integers are an undiscovered country of number theory.
 If you don't believe they exist and are being befuddled by the idea of fractions then how can I multiply the same number by 7 or 11 to get an algebraic integer?
 Would it help if I did it again with 9?
 Or 16?